e1miran/Now-Playing-Serato/docs/output/webserver.rst

      - Description
    * - Port
      - The HTTP server's TCP port.
-A firewall should protect this port for security reasons to limit which hosts will be permitted to connect.
-Now Playing does not limit what systems may connect to it.
+A firewall should protect this port for security reasons to limit which hosts will be permitted to connect. **What's Now Playing** does not limit what systems may connect to it.
    * - HTML Template
      - The `Jinja2 template <https://jinja.palletsprojects.com/en/2.11.x/templates/>`_ file to use when fetching index.html.
 See `Templates <../templatevariables.html>`_ for more information.
    * - Once